Manchester Minotaurs

-The Manchester Minotaurs are an ice hockey team currently playing in the English National Ice Hockey League North, Division 1.
-They were previously known as the Manchester Phoenix ENL (2007-2009), and the Trafford Metros (2009-2013).
+The Manchester Minotaurs were an ice hockey team currently playing in the English National Ice Hockey League North, Division 1.
+They were previously known as the Manchester Phoenix ENL (2007–2009), and the Trafford Metros (2009–2013).

 History

 The Beginning

 When the construction of the Altrincham Ice Dome was first announced, a small, but vocal number of fans expressed a desire to see the Altrincham Aces team be restarted at the rink.
 Manchester Phoenix were initially unable (or unwilling) to do so, as they wished to focus their energies on starting the senior EIHL side, and the hastily announced juniors.
 They did, however express the idea that if a third party wished to come forward and run an English National Ice Hockey League (ENL) side from the rink, then they would be only too happy to assist in any way they could (citation to follow).
 Rumours of an ENL team increased upon the conclusion of the 2006/2007 season when the English Ice Hockey Association made moves to the junior age boundaries at the top level from under 19 to under 18; leaving a number of promising players without a team to play for.

 The dream became reality in the summer of 2007 when it was announced by the Phoenix that they had formed an ENL affiliate to begin play in time for the 2007/2008 season under the name "Manchester Phoenix ENL".
 The creation of the ENL team was seen as being the final step for an integrated development system, taking players from under 10 level right through the junior system, onwards to the ENL and finally to the professional side.